sghanendra/sghanendra.github.io/_pages/about.md

 🚨: Currently Looking for academic or industry PhD/Research positions 2026.

 Research Interest
-* Computational Neuroscience, Astrocytes, Aging 🧠
+* 🧠⚡🤖: Computational Neuroscience, Astrocytes, Aging 📉
-* Neuromorphic Computing, Memristors, Working Memory
+* ⚡🔋: Neuromorphic Computing, Memristors, Working Memory 💭

-I worked on mathematical modeling of complex spontaneous calcium dynamics in astrocytes at INE, [TU Graz](https://www.tugraz.at/en/home).
+I worked on mathematical modeling 📈 of complex spontaneous calcium dynamics in astrocytes at INE, [TU Graz](https://www.tugraz.at/en/home).
 Earlier I worked as an AI researcher at [IIT Hyderabad](https://www.iith.ac.in/).
-Previously as a Software Development Engineer in a life sciences start-up, Shilps Sciences at Bangalore and as a Research Assistant in Cancer Systems Biology (CSB) lab at IISc, Bangalore.
-I finished my masters in Computational Biology from [IIIT Delhi](https://www.iiitd.ac.in/) and bachelors in electronics and communication from Visvesvaraya Technological University (VTU).
+Previously as a Software Development Engineer in a life sciences start-up 🚀, Shilps Sciences at Bangalore and as a Research Assistant in Cancer Systems Biology (CSB) lab at IISc, Bangalore.
+I finished my masters 🎓 in Computational Biology 🧬 from [IIIT Delhi](https://www.iiitd.ac.in/) and bachelors 🎓 in electronics and communication ⚙️ from Visvesvaraya Technological University (VTU).

-* NICE 2025: Late Breaking News - Switching dynamics of working memory ▶️ [Youtube](https://www.youtube.com/watch?v=zVDuk00blAQ)
+* 📰 Late Breaking News at NICE 2025: Switching dynamics of working memory ▶️ [Youtube](https://www.youtube.com/watch?v=zVDuk00blAQ)